152334H/CTN-webapp/README.md

 ./rebuild.sh # This is equivalent to:
 # DEVICE=cpu SERVER_TYPE=debug PRELOAD_MODELS=false MODEL_CACHE_SIZE=4 ./rebuild.sh
 ```
+The webapp will be accessible at http://localhost:8050.

+The models from the original Controllable TalkNet project are available by default.
+Delete the model list at `ControllableTalkNet/model_lists/sortanon_models.json` if you do not need them.

 #### GPU-enabled runtime
 ```bash
 DEVICE=gpu ./rebuild.sh --gpus all